 454.1.9.2.1.1 Adequate space at terminus.
-The design engineer must demonstrate to the jurisdictional building department’s satisfaction that the water depth, clear area, distance between adjacent slides, floor slope, rope line placement and pool floor surface finish are all adequate to prevent injury or harm to riders or other users of the pool, making reference to ASTM F2376, Standard Practice for Classification, Design, Manufacture, Construction, and Operation of Water Slide Systems, as appropriate.
+The slide design engineer must demonstrate to the jurisdictional building department’s satisfaction that the water depth, clear area, distance between adjacent slides, floor slope, rope line placement, exit location, and pool floor surface finish are all adequate to prevent injury or harm to riders or other users of the pool, making reference to ASTM F2376, Standard Practice for Classification, Design, Manufacture, Construction, and Operation of Water Slide Systems, as appropriate.
+Only one entry or exit location shall be required, regardless of the plunge pool’s perimeter.

 (SW9864 AS)

 454.1.9.2.3 Pump reservoirs.
 Pump reservoirs are only required for slides with run out lanes.
-Pump reservoirs shall be made of concrete or other impervious material with a smooth slip-resistant finish.
+Pump reservoirs shall be made of concrete or other impervious material with a smooth finish.
 Pump reservoirs shall be for the slide pump intakes, but where properly sized may also be used as a collector tank for the filter system.
 Pump reservoir designs shall meet the criteria of Sections 454.1.9.2.3.1 through 454.1.9.2.3.5.

 …

 454.1.9.2.3.3 Pump reservoir maintenance accessibility.
-Access decks shall be provided for the reservoir such that all areas are accessible for vacuuming, skimming, and maintenance.
-The decks shall have a minimum width of 3 feet (914 mm) and shall have a minimum slope of 3:10 away from the reservoir.
+Access decks or walkable grating shall be provided for the reservoir such that all areas are accessible for vacuuming, skimming, and maintenance.
+The decks shall have a minimum width of 3 feet (914 mm) and shall have a slope of 2-4% away from the reservoir.
+If any part of the pump reservoir has a permanent cover or roof, hatches or other openings for access to and observation of the floor must be provided with one hatch or openingper 150 square feet (13.9 m2) of tank floor area.